Mortal Kombat Legends: Battle of the Realms

-The movie was released on August 31, 2021 on Blu-ray and Ultra HD Blu-ray as well as digitally.
-A sequel, Mortal Kombat Legends: Snow Blind, was released on October 11, 2022 on Blu-ray, 4K Ultra HD, and Digital.
+The third film in the series, Mortal Kombat Legends: Snow Blind, was released on October 11, 2022.

 Plot

-Following the events of the previous Mortal Kombat tournament, Shao Kahn declares war on Earthrealm in retaliation for Shang Tsung 's defeat through a new Mortal Kombat tournament set in Outworld.
+Following the events of the previous Mortal Kombat tournament, Shao Kahn declares war on Earthrealm in retaliation for Shang Tsung's defeat through a new Mortal Kombat tournament set in Outworld.
 Princess Kitana, Kintaro, General Reiko, and Jade lead the Emperor's first wave invasion force of Outworld warriors and Netherrealm demons, laying siege against the Wu Shi monastery, but are repelled by Kung Lao and Special Forces cybernetically enhanced Jackson Briggs and NYPD officer Kurtis Stryker.
-At the onset of their assault, the Outworld commanders are confronted by movie star Johnny Cage and Jax's partner Sonya Blade.
+At the onset of their assault, Kitana and the Outworld commanders are confronted by movie star Johnny Cage and Jax's partner Sonya Blade.

 When Johnny and Sonya are soon joined by Liu Kang and Raiden as negotiations fail, Shao Kahn appears himself, petitioning Raiden to participate in a final Mortal Kombat tournament to permanently decide Earthrealm's fate.
 The thunder god agrees, and he and Shao Kahn venture to the realm of the Elder Gods to propose this ultimate contest.

 Meanwhile, Scorpion reawakens back in the Netherrealm.
 He is confronted by the enraged Elder God Shinnok over the death of his favored servant Quan Chi.
-Shinnok engineers Scorpion's entrance into Earthrealm in hopes of utilizing the key embedded in his body by hiring the Lin Kuei clan.
-Back in Earthrealm, Lin Kuei members Kuai Liang and Smoke are summoned by the grandmaster to hunt down Scorpion.
-They are horrified to witness their missing peers having undergone cybernetic biomodifications as a means to strengthen the clan, with the juniors expected to do the same.
+The Netherrealm lord engineers Scorpion's entrance into Earthrealm to utilize the key embedded in his body to find the final piece of his puzzle, anonymously hiring the Lin Kuei clan in tracking him down to claim his prize.
+Back in Earthrealm, Lin Kuei members Kuai Liang and Smoke are summoned by the grandmaster to participate in said request.
+But are horrified to witness missing peers they would questioned the whereabouts of prior to their urged presence having undergone cybernetic biomodifications as a means to strengthen the clan, with the juniors expected to do the same.
 Liang and Smoke rebel, with Liang being the only one to flee successfully.
 Liang then adopts his deceased brother's codename, Sub-Zero.

 Back at the Wu Shi Temple, Raiden returns to his troops after arranging to hold and participate in the tournament while relinquishing his immortality.
 Once the Earthrealm warriors head for Outworld, Scorpion makes his presence known to Raiden.
 He mentions the key to Shinnok's prison has bonded to his soul and came to Raiden for advice about its purpose.
 Raiden informs him that it is a key to untold power known as the Kamidogu, a supreme magical relic from a bygone era that could doom all the realms.